FlyingFathead/catgit/README.md

 `catgit` is a Python CLI tool designed to display the contents of a Git project in a consolidated, readable format directly in your terminal or through a specified text editor.
 It provides a quick overview of the project's structure, including ignored files based on your `.gitignore` settings, and can output all readable files sequentially.

-It also supports directly dumping out the entire project straight into your favorite text editor to be i.e. passed along to a LLM assistant or such.
+`catgit` also supports directly dumping out the entire project straight into your favorite text editor, i.e. to be passed along to a LLM assistant or such with the `--editor` flag.
+It can also be used to get the structural view of regular directories and their file contents, even if they're not Git repositories.

 ## Features